-A Hope Coach comes alongside someone who is experiencing a crisis or painful situation and is experiencing hopelessness or the feeling there is no way forward.
+A Hope Coach comes alongside someone who is experiencing a crisis or painful situation, is feeling hopeless and sees no way forward.
 A Hope Coach compassionately listens to their pain.
-They do not give advice or problem-solve, but help them process their honest feelings and emotions, clearing the way to have hope.
+They do not give advice or problem solve, but help them process their honest feelings and emotions, clearing the way to have hope.
 Once the pain has been listened to, they may begin to see a way forward.

-HOPE COACH TRAINING Hopelessness & Hope
+HOPE COACH TRAINING

+Hopelessness & Hope